AccelerationNet/wp-db-table-editor/README.md

 circumstances (EG: not every page has a member id, so only do it on that particular page).

+## Custom Buttons

+Buttons can be created by pushing functions into `DBTableEditor.extraButtons`.
+Each of these is a slick grid rowButtonFormatter and should return a string of html.

+eg:
+   out += fn(row, cell, value, columnDef, dataContext);

 # Hooks / Actions #